Articles and Q&A about LED promotional trucks

 Can I play video, like TV or movies, on the screens?

 Yes.
 If you’re looking for an answer about the technical ability of the displays to show video, that answer is also yes.
 However, LED screens are not like a regular TV and they require special components to show live video.
-That component is called a video processor, and it’s an integrated feature of the Spark Mojo OS — no additional hardware required.
+That component is called a video processor, and it’s an integrated feature of the Spark control software— no additional hardware required.

 What is a video processor, and why do I need one?